Microwork

-Microwork is a series of many small tasks which together comprise a large unified project, and it is completed by many people over the Internet.
+Microwork is a series of many small tasks which together comprise a large, unified project completed by many people over the Internet.
 Microwork is considered the smallest unit of work in a virtual assembly line.
-It is most often used to describe tasks for which no efficient algorithm has been devised, and require human intelligence to complete reliably.
+It is most often used to describe tasks for which no efficient algorithm has been devised and require human intelligence to complete reliably.
 The term was developed in 2008 by Leila Chirayath Janah of Samasource.

 Microtasking

 Microtasking is the process of splitting a large job into small tasks that can be distributed, over the Internet, to many people.
-This work is often believed to be Since the inception of microwork, many online services have been developed that specialize in different types of microtasking.
+Since the inception of microwork, many online services have been developed that specialize in different types of microtasking.
 Most of them rely on a large, voluntary workforce composed of Internet users from around the world.

 Typical tasks offered are repetitive but not so simple that they can be automated.
 Good candidates for microtasks have the following characteristics: